nathansmith/cta-modal/README.md

 - All the TypeScript code is well tested, with 💯 [coverage](https://host.sonspring.com/cta-modal/coverage/index.ts.html).

-- The compiled [JS file](https://host.sonspring.com/cta-modal/dist/index.js) itself is less than 10 kilobytes.
+- The compiled [cta-modal.js](https://host.sonspring.com/cta-modal/dist/cta-modal.js) itself is less than 10 kilobytes.

 - You can view the source code on [GitHub](https://github.com/nathansmith/cta-modal).